italicize/italicize.github.io/endorsements.md

 - Prop.
 20, Restrictions on parole: No
 - Prop.
 21, Rent control: Yes (The Chronicle says No.)
 - Prop.
 22, Uber and Lyft bailout: No (The Chronicle says Yes.)
 - Prop.
-23, Dialysis clinics: NO (The League of Pissed-Off Voters says Yes.)
+23, Dialysis clinics: No (The League of Pissed-Off Voters says Yes.)
 - Prop.
 24, Consumer Privacy Laws: No
 - Prop.
 25, Bail: Yes (The League of Pissed-Off Voters says No.)

 ## City propositions

+A to L and RR&mdash;no on H and yes on others.
+Some progressives differ on H and RR.

 - Prop.
 A, Homeless and Parks Bond: Yes
 - Prop.
 B, Sanitation and Streets Commission: Yes (The Chronicle says No.)
 - Prop.
 C, Removing citizenship requirement for local commissions: Yes (The Chronicle says No.)